Arkay-1248/Do-Not-Go-Gentle/Readme.md

 - `Shadow Resolution`: 2048
 - `Ambient Occlusion`: Either use this or the ENB version.
 The ENB version is more intensive.
 Do not have both turned on.
-- `Remove Shadows`: I really don’t recommend turning this on, but if you must then you can.
+- `Remove Shadows`: I really don’t recommend turning this on, but if you must, then you can.

 ## Removing the Modlist
-Simply delete the folder and you have uninstalled it.
+Simply delete the folder, and you have uninstalled it.

 ## Credits and Thanks